 - Families provided with means of income such as a poultry farm, fruit trees, pigs, cows or goats.
 (Shop, Agriculture)

 - Families re-housed in new, brick homes.
-(Building Projects, Shop)
+(Project Partnership, Shop)

 - Pit latrine (covered outdoor WC) built.
 (Shop)

 - Cooking utensils such as pots and kettles supplied.
 (Shop)

 - Beds, mattresses and bed linen supplied.
 (Shop)

 - Families given gifts such as bicycles, clothes and shoes.
 (Shop)

 In the long-term, Quicken aims to see the people of Kabubbu standing on their own feet, able to support themselves.
 Support from the UK is seen as a temporary hand-up, rather than a permanent handout.